dylan33smith/GWATCH/Znotes/ENTITY_STRUCTURE.md

 ## Usage

-- **GWATCH Entities**: Used for user management, project tracking, and module registration
+- **SONGBIRD Entities**: Used for user management, project tracking, and module registration
 - **Module Entities**: Used when working with specific GWAS data in module databases

 The DatabaseManager handles switching between databases based on the module ID from the URL.